emestee/SublimeREPL/doc/index.rst

 * No in-REPL ,commands
 * No status banners

+We can inject the prompt by extending the Repl class interface so that it receives instances of view to do its own modifications, or in our repl class, import the manager, use it to find the view, and inject the prompt directly

 !
 When over, remove workspace file from .gitignore

 Clojure telnet REPL - deprecated